 Cuilcagh (20137, Ireland)

-_SectionA numeric version of Section with sections 5, 6, 8 and 26 not subdivided, to facilitate sorting.
-Not shown in searches.
+_SectionA numeric version of Section given in the Excel and csv versions.
+In earlier releases sections 5, 6, 8 and 26 were not subdivided, but the field now aligns with Section.

 RegionThe RHB/TACit Section name.